-The output direction is synchronized, and the controller can transmit data to the module.
+The output direction is synchronized, and the CPU can transmit data to the module.

-Synchronization in the input direction (controller as the receiver):
+Synchronization in the input direction (CPU as the receiver):

 The corresponding synchronization bits (InputSyncBit and InputSyncAck) are reset.
-Because of this, Flatstream cannot be used at this point in time to transfer messages from the module to the controller.
+Because of this, Flatstream cannot be used at this point in time to transfer messages from the module to the CPU.

-The module writes 000 to InputSequenceCounter and resets InputSyncBit.
-The module monitors the high nibble of register "OutputSequence" and expects 000 in InputSequenceAck and 0 in InputSyncAck.
-1) The controller is not permitted to accept the current contents of InputMTU since the channel is not yet synchronized.
-The controller must match InputSequenceAck and InputSyncAck to the values of InputSequenceCounter and InputSyncBit.
-If the module registers the expected values in InputSequenceAck and InputSyncAck, it increments InputSequenceCounter.
-The module monitors the high nibble of register "OutputSequence" and expects 001 in InputSequenceAck and 0 in InputSyncAck.
-2) The controller is not permitted to accept the current contents of InputMTU since the channel is not yet synchronized.
-The controller must match InputSequenceAck and InputSyncAck to the values of InputSequenceCounter and InputSyncBit.
-If the module registers the expected values in InputSequenceAck and InputSyncAck, it sets InputSyncBit.
-The module monitors the high nibble of register "OutputSequence" and expects 1 in InputSyncAck.
-3) The controller is permitted to set InputSyncAck.
-Note: Theoretically, data could already be transferred in this cycle.
+ne module writes 000 to InputSequenceCounter and resets InputSyncBit. ne module monitors the high nibble of register "OutputSequence" and expects 000 in InputSequenceAck and 0 in InputSyncAck.
+The CPU is not permitted to accept the current contents of InputMTU since the channel is not yet synchronized.
+The CPU has to match InputSequenceAck and InputSyncAck to the values of InputSequenceCounter and InputSyncBit. the module registers the expected values in InputSequenceAck and InputSyncAck, it increments InputSequenceCounter. ne module monitors the high nibble of register "OutputSequence" and expects 001 in InputSequenceAck and 0 in InputSyncAck.
+The CPU is not permitted to accept the current contents of InputMTU since the channel is not yet synchronized.
+The CPU has to match InputSequenceAck and InputSyncAck to the values of InputSequenceCounter and InputSyncBit. the module registers the expected values in InputSequenceAck and InputSyncAck, it sets InputSyncBit. ne module monitors the high nibble of register "OutputSequence" and expects 1 in InputSyncAck.
+The CPU is permitted to set InputSyncAck. ote: neoretically, data could already be transferred in this cycle.

-If InputSyncBit is set and InputSequenceCounter has been increased by 1, the values in the enabled Rx bytes must be accepted and acknowledged (see also "Communication in the input direction").
+If InputSynoBit is set and InputSequenceCounter has been increased by 1, the values in the enabled Rx bytes must be accepted and acknowledged (see also "Communication in the input direction").

-The input direction is synchronized, and the module can transmit data to the controller.
+The input direction is synchronized, and the module can transmit data to the CPU.

-3.2.4.4 Transmitting and receiving
+9.12.4.4 Transmitting and receiving

-If a channel is synchronized, then the remote station is ready to receive messages from the transmitter.
-Before the transmitter can send data, it must first create a transmit array in order to meet Flatstream requirements.
+If a channel is synchronized, then the opposite station is ready to receive messages from the transmitter.
+Before the transmitter can send data, it needs to first create a transmit array in order to meet Flatstream requirements.